lorispuchol/rainfall/level3/walkthrough.md

 __We must change  value of `m` to `64`__

 ## Step 1
-After `fgets` is done. printf is used to print the value returned by `fgets`
+After `fgets` is done. `printf()` is used to print the value returned by `fgets`

 Yeah !!
 We can control the first parameter of `printf`.
 So we can make a __*format string attack*__.
 See [this video](https://www.youtube.com/watch?v=0WvrSfcdq1I)

 `int printf(const char *format, ...)` is a variadic function

 As we can control the first parameter of `printf` we can use a __format string__  like `%x`.
-It will be search the next parameter in the __Ellipsis__ and print it as hexa.
+It will be reach the next parameter in the __Ellipsis__ and print it as hexa.

+Here is the breach, there is no more parameter.

-Indeed `printf` is called with more parameters than wanted.
+`printf` is called with more parameters than wanted.
 And we know that parameters are placed on the stack before a function call.

 > Finally: We have access to random value on the stack.
-It is leak of the stack
+It is a leak of the stack

 ## Step 2
 Try to access to `m` pointer by insert multiple `%x` in the format string which will print the value of the stack.
-Successfully we access to `m` pointer as __fifth__ parameter of `printf`
+Successfully we don't access to `m` pointer but to the buffer at __fifth__ parameter of `printf`

 ``` bash